Discover Soft Tissue and Spine

 Evaluated by Dr. Eric Lambert

-Our care is not based on one technique.
-Dr. Lambert uses more than 25 years of clinical experience, advanced adhesion-focused training, movement testing, and hands-on evaluation to determine whether soft tissue adhesion is contributing to your symptoms.
-That helps patients avoid generic care when a more specific evaluation is needed.
+Our care is not based on one technique or a routine treatment protocol.
+Dr. Eric Lambert uses more than 25 years of clinical experience, advanced adhesion-focused training, movement testing, and hands-on evaluation to determine whether soft tissue adhesion may be contributing to your symptoms.

 Frequently Asked Questions About Soft Tissue Adhesion